 What I think about all this is that food is a very important factor for our health and wellbeing.
 Lots of people are suffering from obesity caused by the consumption of foods with a high quantity of sugar, salt, and additives, and Maggi’s products have loads of them.

 But we should admit that the two ads are very original and innovative.
-Though this creative approach is typical of the English speaking countries, as I already mentioned, it was made by a Romanian agency.
+Though this creative approach is typical of English-speaking countries, as I already mentioned, it was made by a Romanian agency.

 To understand these puns, you need knowledge of certain facts and attention to detail.